studioph/StaticPatcher/README.md

 ## Config File
-The configuration of which locations and types of items you want to make static comes from a [TOML](https://toml.io) configuration file added to the Synthesis [user data folder](https://mutagen-modding.github.io/Synthesis/devs/User-Input/#user-data-folder).
+This patcher is similar mods such as SPID that require you to tell it what you want it to patch.
+The configuration of which locations and types of items you want to make static comes from a [TOML](https://toml.io) configuration file that must be added to the Synthesis [user data folder](https://mutagen-modding.github.io/Synthesis/devs/User-Input/#user-data-folder).
 By default the file name is `StaticPatcherSettings.toml`, but this can be changed in the settings UI as mentioned above.

 The reason for a seprate config file is the Synthesis settings UI is not well suited to complex mappings and other composite objects that are needed to make the patcher flexible.
 TOML was chosen as it is similar to the INI format that many users are familiar with, while offering many improvements over traditional INI files.